 Financial instruments that are not measured at fair value on the consolidated statement of financial position are represented by cash and cash equivalents, reclamation deposits, trade receivables, interest income receivable, amounts receivable from associates and other receivables, accounts payable and accrued liabilities and long-term debt.
-The fair values of cash and cash equivalents, trade receivables, amounts receivable from associates and other receivables, amounts receivable from associates and other receivables, accounts payable and accrued liabilities and other receivables, accounts payable and accrued liabilities and short-term debt approximate their carrying values due to their short-term nature.
+The fair values of cash and cash equivalents, trade receivables, amounts receivable from associates and other receivables, accounts payable and accrued liabilities and short-term debt approximate their carrying values due to their short-term nature.
 The carrying value of the reclamation deposits and long-term debt approximates their fair value given that their interest rates are similar to the rates the Company would obtain under similar conditions at the reporting date.